 Abstract

 Climate change presents a serious risk to worldwide food security, farming and sustainability.
-Organic farming, focusing on ecological principles and minimizing the use of synthetic inputs, has emerged as a viable method to alleviate the effects of climate change.
+Organic farming, focusing on ecological principles and minimizing the use of synthetic inputs, has emerged as a viable method to improve the effects of climate change.
 This review paper explores the concept of Climate smart organic agriculture (CSOA), which integrates climate-smart practices into organic farming systems.
 By combining the strengths of Climate-smart agriculture and organic farming, CSOA offers a holistic solution to address the challenges of climate change and food security.
-This review paper gives valuable insights into the potential of CSOA, it’s importance, status of organic farming on both a global scale and within India, exports and consumption of organic products, conviction, nutrient management, problems and future synergies and approach that can be made to help foster a more sustainable and robust environment and agricultural future.
+This review paper gives valuable insights into the potential of CSOA, it’s importance, status of organic farming on both a global scale and within India, exports and consumption of organic products, conviction, nutrient management, problems and future synergies and approach that can be made to help substitute a more sustainable and robust environment and agricultural future.

-Keywords: Smart agriculture, scenario, organic farming, climate, sustainable, nutrient, artificial intelligence
+Keywords: Smart agriculture, scenario, organic farming, climate change, sustainable agriculture, artificial intelligence

 1.Introduction

-Climate smart agriculture is characterized as “agriculture that sustainably boosts productivity, improves resilience (adaptation), minimizes/removes greenhouse gas (GHG) emissions whenever feasible, and promotes the attainment of national food security and development objectives,” according to the Food and Agricultural Organization of the United Nations (The Asia Foundation 2022).
+Climate smart agriculture is considered as “agriculture that sustainably boosts productivity, improves resilience (adaptation), minimizes/removes greenhouse gas (GHG) emissions whenever feasible, and promotes the attainment of national food security and development objectives,” according to the Food and Agricultural Organization of the United Nations (The Asia Foundation 2022).
 The framework for climate-smart agriculture is built upon three primary pillars: productivity, mitigation, and adaptation.
 These three elements are intricately linked to (Sustainable development goals) SDG1-No Poverty, SDG2-Zero Hunger, and SDG13-Climate Action, as part of the Sustainable Development Agenda.
 India boasts a unique and enduring traditional agricultural system, extensive dry-lands, and minimal reliance on chemical pesticides and fertilizers.
 In addition, the nation's northeastern hilly regions see abundant precipitation as well as naturally occurring organic soil, with relatively little minor chemicals employed over an extended period of time.
-The soil fertility maintenance practice of traditional Indian peasants are characterized by a deep perspective, extensive study, tenacity, and application of pesticides that effectively improve organic output and contribute to the country's economic progress.
+The soil fertility maintenance practice of traditional Indian peasants is characterized by a deep perspective, extensive study, tenacity, and application of pesticides that effectively improve organic output and contribute to the country's economic progress.

 The field of organic farming has made remarkable progress.
 India, with 1.78 million hectares of organic farming, placed ninth in 2017 and is currently the world's largest manufacturer of organic products (Madhavi 2021).
 Food and nutritional insecurity arises from climate change's impact on agricultural productivity and the increased variability in crop yields, disrupting the global food supply.
 Specifically, issues like droughts, pest infestations, and soil degradation caused by climate change adversely affect food production, leading to significant reductions in crop yields and serious challenges for global food security (Zizinga et al. 2022, Miron et al. 2023).
 As per UN projections, the global population is expected to reach 9.7 billion by 2050.
 To meet the rising food demands of this growing population, the output of food calories will need to rise by 70% (United Nations, 2021).
 Therefore, it is critical to promote effective mitigation techniques that offset the adverse effects of climate change and improve smallholder agricultural systems' adaptability and response time.